theofbraune/blog/content/posts/vector_field_processing.md

 draft= false
 author = "Theo"
 tags = ["programming","teaching"]
+summary = "This post originated as teaching material for the DDG course at École Polytechnique to calculate trivial connections on discrete surfaces for vector field processing and electrostatics."
 +++

 In this task we want to calculate vector fields on discrete surfaces.